 From Outer Space they Came!
 Now these amazing Monolith Monsters reveal Powers… Shocking beyond belief!
 The most startling Science-Fiction concept ever brought to the screen!
 Stranger than anything science had ever discovered as THRILL CROWDS UPON THRILL…”The Monolith Monsters”

 The film starts out with the constellation of stars and planets.
 The vast universe in the scope of the night sky.
 The narrator in typical 50s vox populi style not unlike the control voice from the original The Outer Limits yet more cornball, warns us, setting up the prologue as the “explaining” portion of the film’s story.
-The origin of the phenomena that will soon hold a small desert town hostage with sheer panic and terror.
+The origin of the phenomena will soon hold a small desert town hostage with sheer panic and terror.

-The earth comes into central focus on the screen surrounded by tiny lights of stars and darting flames like arrows pelting the strata that we see as long distant spectators.
+The earth comes into central focus on the screen surrounded by tiny lights of stars and darting flames like arrows pelting the strata that we see as long-distant spectators.

 From time immemorial the earth has been bombarded by objects from outer space…bits and pieces of the universe piercing our atmosphere in an invasion that never ends.
 Meteors, the shooting starts on which upon so many earthly wishes have been born.
-Of the thousands that plummet toward us, the greater part are destroyed in a fiery flash as they strike the layers of air that circle us, only a small percentage survived.
-Most of these fall into the water which covers two thirds of our world.
+Of the thousands that plummet toward us, the greater part is destroyed in a fiery flash as they strike the layers of air that circle us, only a small percentage survived.
+Most of these fall into the water which covers two-thirds of our world.
 But from time to time.